Lewd Or Lascivious Acts In Crestview

 False Accusations/Motive to Lie

 This can be very effective.
-I have used this defense in a couple jury trials where I secured not guilty verdicts at trial for clients accused of Lewd or Lascivious charges.
+We have used this defense to secure not guilty verdicts at trial for clients accused of Lewd or Lascivious charges.
 The key is to identify what motivation the alleged victim has for making an accusation like this up, and then exploiting that to your benefit.

 Lack of Physical Evidence